 A yellow trail sign, simply named “Trail” is posted across from a red house, near the Memorial Park Campground.
 This trail offers a beautiful hike through meadows and over streams to explore the fascinating rock formations there.
 Lichen, deep holes and cave-like depressions grace these rocky outcroppings.
 No bicycles are allowed on this particular trail, but hikers and horseback riders are welcome.

 Here is a shout out to the wonderful volunteers who work to maintain the trails in the park.
 Read about their mission, find other hikes and get trip planning tips, online at the Ventana Wilderness Alliance.

-There is no cell reception in most places here, so being that our trip was spur of the moment, we did not check ahead of time for road closures.
+There is no cell reception in most places here, so being that our trip was a spur of the moment, we did not check ahead of time for road closures.
 However, you can check the most current conditions or use the forestry link.
 These websites also offer current weather links for the general area.
 We had rain showers on this trip but they did not dampen our fun.
 We are thrilled the drought is over for now.

-Rattlesnakes are more active here in summer, but can be found any time of year.
+Rattlesnakes are more active here in summer but can be found at any time of year.
 Read my Rattlesnake savvy post to learn more about sharing space with these shy reptiles.
-Its especially important to to train your children and dogs to avoid rattlers.
+It is especially important to train your children and dogs to avoid rattlers.
 Ticks, mosquitoes, poison oak, and mountain lions are also hazards for which to be alert.